A Guide To The Best Events In January 2026 In Rome

 Live music in January

-Rome is preparing to say goodbye to 2023 and welcome the New Year with a rich calendar of events in the name of music, art, culture and entertainment.
-On the 1 January 2024, Capodarte is back, with several free initiatives spread across various parts of the city.
-Concerts, guided tours, shows and activities for young and old will animate museums, municipal libraries, theatres, cinemas and other cultural venues that will be extraordinarily open for the occasion until the evening.
+Rome is preparing to say goodbye to 2025 and welcome the New Year with a rich calendar of events in the name of music, art, culture and entertainment.
+On 1 January, Capodarte is back: over 80 free initiatives spread across various parts of the city.
+Concerts, guided tours, shows and activities for young and old will animate museums, municipal libraries, theatres, cinemas and other cultural venues that will be extraordinarily open for the occasion.

 In Piazza Navona, the Festa della Befana returns, enchanting young and old with a lineup of special events.
 The grand finale unfolds on January 6th when the Befana arrives in Piazza Navona.
 The friendly witch will bring gifts and sweets for all the children.
 An absolute festive delight for the whole family, brimming with performances, music, and joyous celebrations.

 The Christmas World at Villa Borghese is returning for another round of holiday joy.
-With replicas of cities around the world, musical performances, a carousel, a chocolate factory and even a model of Santa’s house, there’s something for every member of the family.
+With replicas of cities around the world, musical performances, a carousel, a chocolate factory, an ice-skating rink and even a model of Santa’s house, there’s something for every member of the family.
 And if that wasn’t enough, each city replica will also have its own food court for your tasting pleasure.
+The Christmas World at Villa Borghese is open daily from 10am to 8pm.

 christmasworld.net